matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 [Hardhat](https://hardhat.org) is an Ethereum development environment, designed for easy smart contract development in Solidity.
 One of its most prominent features is extendability: you can easily add new plugins to your hardhat project.

-zkSync has three plugins for hardhat:
+zkSync has three plugins for Hardhat:

-- `@matterlabs/hardhat-zksync-solc` for smart contract compilation using Solidity.
+- [@matterlabs/hardhat-zksync-solc](./plugins.md#matterlabs-hardhat-zksync-solc) for smart contract compilation using Solidity.
-- `@matterlabs/hardhat-zksync-vyper` for smart contract compilation using Vyper.
+- [@matterlabs/hardhat-zksync-vyper](./plugins.md#matterlabs-hardhat-zksync-vyper) for smart contract compilation using Vyper.
-- `@matterlabs/hardhat-zksync-deploy` for smart contract deployment.
+- [@matterlabs/hardhat-zksync-deploy](./plugins.md#matterlabs-hardhat-zksync-deploy) for smart contract deployment.

-To learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).
+To learn more about Hardhat itself, check out [its official documentation](https://hardhat.org/getting-started/).

-This tutorial shows how to set up a zkSync Solidity project using a hardhat from scratch.
+This tutorial shows how to set up a zkSync Solidity project using Hardhat from scratch.
-If you are using Vyper, check out the [reference](./reference.md#matterlabs-hardhat-zksync-vyper) for our Vyper plugin or the [example](https://github.com/matter-labs/hardhat-zksync/tree/main/examples/vyper-example) in our GitHub repo!
+If you are using Vyper, check out the [Vyper plugin documentation](./plugins.md#matterlabs-hardhat-zksync-vyper) or [this example](https://github.com/matter-labs/hardhat-zksync/tree/main/examples/vyper-example) in GitHub!

 ## Prerequisites

 For this tutorial, the following programs must be installed:

 - `yarn` package manager. `npm` examples will be added soon.
-- `Docker` for compilation.
-- A wallet with sufficient Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+- A wallet with sufficient Göerli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+We recommend using [our faucet from the zkSync portal](https://portal.zksync.io/faucet).

-## Initializing the project
+## Project setup

-1. Initialize the project and install the dependencies.
-Run the following commands in the terminal:
+1. To initialize the project and install the dependencies, run the following commands in the terminal:

 ```
 mkdir greeter-example